 “Oregon’s Multnomah County, which encompasses most of the city of Portland, has property taxes close to the state average.
 The county median effective tax rate is 1.07%.
 If you applied that rate to the county median home value of $ 330,900, you would get an annual property tax bill of approximately $ 3,550.” smartasset.com

-Better Off Home Buyers will pay for property taxes every time we buy a property.
+Better Off Home Buyers will pay property taxes whenever they buy a property.

 There are other taxes associated with a property.
-Seller is responsible for the taxes related to capital gains because they are a source of income.
+The seller is responsible for the taxes related to capital gains because they are a source of income.